 The Use and Abuse of Titles in the Arts

 Since my last post - I've been working on a whole series of things, distracted as usual, by events in Spain.
-As some of you know, I’ve lived and worked a good chunk of my life in Spain - the land of sunshine, siestas, bullfights and corrupt politicians and although at the moment I am in the UK, my heart and spirit still resides overseas.
+As some of you know, I’ve lived and worked a good chunk of my life in Spain - the land, it is said, of sunshine, siestas, bullfights and corrupt politicians.
+Although at the moment I am in the UK, my heart and spirit still resides overseas.
 Particularly this week as a particular crop of dodgy fruit got booted out of the Olive Press.

 But I digress,

 What I want to say is that adopting two countries, languages and cultures is an interesting balancing act.
 And one that keeps me always thinking about ways in which I can still do the things that are important - from a distance.

 Since I stopped teaching a regular Tai Chi class 18 months ago, I’ve been putting that energy and time into finding alternative ways of sharing knowledge and skills through social media, Meetup groups and exploring online channels such as Teachable and Udemy.

 All this has meant redefining what is meant by teaching , not because the technology has advanced to the point I can teach holographically or in a way more authentically than in a class room, clearly this is still not the case.
 It has, however, meant I can devote more time to other content, another curriculum, and another audience.
 3 things not to be sniffed at in the repetitive world of classes, workshops, classes and more workshops.